Transportation –> Transportation Planning

 616 Six Flags Drive, Arlington, Texas

-The North Central Texas Council of Governments is seeking an entry- or mid-level Transportation Planner to support the Sustainable Development program, specifically in the area of Bicycle and Pedestrian Coordination.
-This position will conduct a wide range of activities with internal and external stakeholders in the Dallas-Fort Worth metropolitan area related to bicycle/pedestrian planning and studies, multi-modal corridor studies, safety education and outreach, development of a regional pedestrian safety action plan, coordinating quarterly meetings with the regional Bicycle and Pedestrian Advisory Committee (BPAC), coordinating stakeholder meetings and preparing meeting summaries, data collection including the bicycle and pedestrian count program, using ArcGIS and Publisher to create detailed maps for various planning projects, geodatabase file maintenance of regional trails and bikeways, and using ArcGIS for spatial analysis and spatial data editing.
+The North Central Texas Council of Governments Transportation Department is seeking an entry- or mid-level Transportation Planner to support the Sustainable Development program, specifically related to Bicycle and Pedestrian Coordination.
+This position will conduct a wide range of activities with internal and external stakeholders in the Dallas-Fort Worth metropolitan area related to bicycle/pedestrian planning and studies; multi-modal corridor studies; safety education and outreach; the regional pedestrian safety action plan; the regional Bicycle and Pedestrian Advisory Committee (BPAC) and stakeholder meetings; data collection, including the bicycle and pedestrian count program; detailed maps for various planning projects; geodatabase file maintenance of regional trails and bikeways; and spatial analysis and data editing.

 This posting is for the mid-level Transportation Planner II position.
 Applicants wishing to be considered for this position should apply online at https://jobs.silkroad.com/NCTCOG/Careers.
 To be considered for the entry-level Transportation Planner I position or any other NCTCOG position that may currently be open, applicants need to apply online separately for those postings.
 All submittals should include a cover letter summarizing work experience, as well as a current resume.

 Due to the pandemic, the North Central Texas Council of Governments is currently permitting employees to work a hybrid schedule that consists of the equivalent of a minimum of three days per week in the NCTCOG offices in Arlington, Texas, and two days remotely from home within the Dallas-Fort Worth Region.

 Responsibilities may include, but are not limited to, the following: